TCNA Banner

 10:00 am-11:30 am

-Philippe’s workshops are always popular so don't wait to sign up.
+Space may be limited and our workshops are popular so don't wait to sign up.

 Schedule for Tai Chi and Lok Hup Workshop Sessions with Philippe Gagnon